UjoQurius/ujoqurius.github.io/vulnlab/machines/lock/index.md

 ![](../../../assets/lock-http-gitea2.png)

-The script is basically used for downloading repositories.
+The script is basically used for fetching information about repositories.
 What is interesting is that it's using a `Gitea` authorization token from an environment variable.

 ```
 personal_access_token = os.getenv('GITEA_ACCESS_TOKEN')
 ```

 What I always like to do when I'm looking at `Gitea` or other git-based solutions are past commits.
 There's a chance that authors may have left some sensitive information in previous commits since the repository might have been private at the time.
+Especially as we can see that there some action with `GITEA_ACCESS_TOKEN` going on.

 ![](../../../assets/lock-http-gitea3.png)